 There are so many highlights in the Egyptian Museum and don’t be surprised if you end up spending the entire day there.
 In fact, if you spend only a minute on each and every exhibit, it will still take about 9 months to complete them.

 There are, undoubtedly, thousands of statues of sculptures displayed in the museum.
 Visitors are suggested to start the journey on the first floor about the Old Kingdom, and then migrate towards the New Kingdom section and the mummies on the second floor.
 Many figurines are mainly made of wood, valuable metals, or diorite, one of the most important kinds of rocks in Egypt.
 Maybe the paint has faded, there are still see some details left on them and these are important evidence of Egypt’s glorious past and lost culture.

 The stone displayed in the museum, as I was told, is a replica; It was because the British took it when the British and French were fighting over Egypt, and it is now in the British Museum.
 The stone, however, is the key to ancient Egypt’s mysterious past.

-The grey and pink granodiorite stela were unearthed in Alexandria by French in 1799, carved with priestly decree concerning Ptolemy V in three blocks of text – Hieroglyphic, Demotic, and Greek.
-This “translated scripts” provided an important clue that helped experts to decipher Egyptian hieroglyphics (a writing system that used pictures as signs – we will see a lot of them in many sites in Egypt in future).
+The grey and pink granodiorite stela were unearthed in Alexandria by the French in 1799, carved with priestly decree concerning Ptolemy V in three blocks of text – Hieroglyphic, Demotic, and Greek.
+These “translated scripts” provided an important clue that helped experts to decipher Egyptian hieroglyphics (a writing system that used pictures as signs – we will see a lot of them in many sites in Egypt in the future).

 To have an overview of ancient Egypt, it is roughly divided into three periods: The Old Kingdom, the Middle Kingdom, and the New Kingdom.